aave/aip/content/aips/harmony-AIP-launch_on_harmony.md

 ## Rationale

-The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
-It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
-The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
+The Aave community voted on the proposal: https://snapshot.org/#/aave.eth/proposal/QmYYBedL9aRFdC5DUgjN3QMoYxvJhAUBb2sEyhFuVQZbLG with Yes 487.25k AAVE (94%) and No 31.09k AAVE (6%).

 ## Incentives

+Harmony will start by providing $5M USD in ONE tokens in incentives to bootstrap initial usage of Aave on Harmony.

+We specifically planned for a one year incentive campaign so that net new users have the opportunity to come into Aave and decentralized finance.
+We know that many protocols are giving out even higher incentives over a short period of time.
+We chose an attractive incentive over a longer period so that new users who may not be experienced power users can also benefit from the launch.

+In addition to token incentives, we will be investing heavily in co-marketing and educating users through tutorials, videos, and community-led support.

-Harmony will provide $2 million in incentives in the form of native ONE tokens for 1 year to bootstrap initial usage with the following emission schedule:
+Harmony will provide $5 million in incentives in the form of native ONE tokens for 1 year to bootstrap initial usage with the following emission schedule:

 Months 1-3: 40%